vkdolea/age-system/README.md

 - On vehicles damage table, line representing vehicle's Velocity Class will have **bold** characters.
 - On Configure Settings it is now possible to configure the flavor text as Health of Fortune.
 - AgeRoller function refactored.
+- Dice so Nice users can now can select their Stunt Die colorset option.
 #### Fix
 - Migration issue could cause Conditions not to be created properly on migrated Actors.
 - Bug preventing rolling a Focus using a different Ability (or none).